 Where to get help

 Australia does not have an Embassy or Consulate in Senegal.
-By agreement between the Canadian and Australian governments, the local Canadian Embassy provides consular assistance to Australians in Senegal.
-You should register your presence with the Canadian Government.
-This service does not include the issue of Australian passports.
+By agreement between the Canadian and Australian governments, the Canadian Embassy located in Dakar, provides consular assistance to Australians in Senegal.
+This service includes the issuance of Provisional Travel Documents.
 The address is:

 Corner of Gallieni and Amadou Cisse Dia Streets